lily-mosquitoes/scops_antihelminitics/readme.md

 ## To do

-- Adjust HTML for mobile
 - Fix sticky headers for table
 - Add option to filter out products
+- Improve style (especially for mobile)
+- Make welcome screen?